Bookshelf - further reading suggestions

 A CRUEL MADNESS

 Kay Redfield Jamison

 An accessible autobiographical account of the author's struggle with bi-polar affective disorder (manic depression).
 A good book for reading groups and a great companion read for EMOTIONAL GEOLOGY.

 TOUCHED WITH FIRE

 A more scholarly study of the relationship between mental illness (particularly bi-polar) and creativity.

-A short, commonsense book and easy to read - important factors if you suffer from depression.
+A very short, common-sense book and easy to read - important factors if you suffer from depression.